Excel-DNA/Tutorials/VBA-to-.NET/WebRequestBasics/Readme.md

  # VBA to .NET: Web Request Basics

 A common programming task is to retrieve some information from a remote system via an HTTP web request.
 This might be very easy or very difficult depending on the nature of the remote system, the type of data to be retrieved, the amount of processing required and the way the data will then be used.
-So this is a large topic.
+So overall this is a large topic, but we can often get started without too much trouble.

 This tutorial gives a high-level view of how to aproach this task, an example of how to get started with the simple case, and some pointers on where to look further.